Atlantic slave trade: Economic motivation to end the slave trade

 The historian Walter Rodney contends that it was a decline in the profitability of the triangular trades that made it possible for certain basic human sentiments to be asserted at the decision-making level in a number of European countries—Britain being the most crucial because it was the greatest carrier of African captives across the Atlantic.
 Rodney states that changes in productivity, technology, and patterns of exchange in Europe and the Americas informed the decision by the British to end their participation in the trade in 1807.

-Nevertheless, Michael Hardt and Antonio Negri argue that it was neither a strictly economic nor moral matter.
+Nevertheless, Michael Hardt and Antonio Negri argue that it was neither a strictly economic nor a moral matter.
 First, because slavery was (in practice) still beneficial to capitalism, providing not only an influx of capital but also disciplining hardship into workers (a form of "apprenticeship" to the capitalist industrial plant).
 The more "recent" argument of a "moral shift" (the basis of the previous lines of this article) is described by Hardt and Negri as an "ideological" apparatus in order to eliminate the sentiment of guilt in western society.
 Although moral arguments did play a secondary role, they usually had major resonance when used as a strategy to undercut competitors' profits.
 This argument holds that Eurocentric history has been blind to the most important element in this fight for emancipation, precisely, the constant revolt and the antagonism of slaves' revolts.
 The most important of those being the Haitian Revolution.

-The shock of this revolution in 1804, certainly introduces an essential political argument into the end of the slave trade, which happened only three years later.
+The shock of this 1804 revolution introduced an essential political argument into the end of the slave trade as slaveholders in North America feared a similar situation could happen in the United States, where enslaved people in the Southern states might free themselves through an armed resistance movement and free all enslaved people.
+The success of enslaved and free blacks in Haiti in freeing themselves through revolt invoked fear among many whites in North America.
+St. George Tucker, a Virginian jurist, said this about the Haitian Revolution: "enough to make one shudder in fear of similar calamities in this country".
+Some white Americans and whites in the Caribbean suggested ending the slave trade and slavery to prevent an uprising like the one in Haiti.
+A Jamaican planter, Bryan Edwards, observed the Haitian revolution and argued that the enslaved people who revolted were newly transported slaves from Africa.
+Edwards and other planters believed the slave revolts in the Caribbean were instigated by these new slaves, and some abolitionists suggested ending the slave trade to prevent further slave insurrections.
+In Charleston, South Carolina, in 1822, Denmark Vesey and Gullah Jack planned a slave insurrection inspired by the Haitian Revolution.